Shakil526563/AI-Powered-Voice-Sales-Agent/README.md

 # 🎤 AI Voice Sales Agent

-An advanced AI-powered voice sales agent with RAG (Retrieval-Augmented Generation) capabilities for intelligent conversations about the "AI Mastery Bootcamp" course.
+An advanced AI-powered voice sales agent with RAG (Retrieval-Augmented Generation) capabilities for intelligent conversations about the course.
 Features both custom rule-based responses and AI-powered responses using real-time voice interaction.

 ## 🚀 Quick Start